Zakeer-official/zakeer-official/README.md

 <br>

-- 👨‍💻 All of my projects are available at [https://github.com/zakeer-official](https://github.com/zakeer-official)
+- 👨‍💻 All of my projects are available at [My Profile](https://github.com/zakeer-official)
 - 💬 Ask me about anything, I am happy to help.
 - 🚀 I love creating seamless user experiences and solving complex problems through code.
 - 💼 I'm available for projects.
 If you have any opportunities, feel free to [contact me](https://www.linkedin.com/in/zakeer7/)!
-- 📫 How to reach me: [https://t.me/zakeerofficial](https://t.me/zakeerofficial)
+- 📫 How to reach me: [click here](https://t.me/zakeerofficial)!

 ---